andrewshumway/Fusion_getPut/README.md

   * back up to source control
 * see scripts in a diff-friendly format

-This version will focus more on these use cases while assuming that other utilities can/will:
+This version will focus more on the above use cases while assuming that other utilities can/will:
 * filter out unwanted files
 * jsonPath based search/replace transformations